 A Little Bit of History

 One of the defining characteristics of RMBL is its funky buildings.
 We have 3 buildings from the founding of Gothic in 1880, two buildings from an attempt to revive mining in 1914, and numerous buildings constructed after the founding of RMBL in 1928.
-Seven buildings have actually been designated historic: Town Hall (1880, renovated 2003), Swallows Nest (1880, renovated 2004), Mammal Lab (1914, renovated 2004), Ore House (1914, renovated 2005), Barclay (1935, renovated 2009), Richards (1930, renovated 2011), McLeod (1936, renovated 2013).
-These cabins have been designated at the county level and are not on state or federal registrars of historic buildings.
-In the 1970s an application was put in to design Gothic as a historic district, but the State of Colorado was not interested.
+Seven buildings have actually historic designation by the county of Gunnison: Town Hall (1880, renovated 2003), Swallows Nest (1880, renovated 2004), Mammal Lab (1914, renovated 2004), Ore House (1914, renovated 2005), Barclay (1935, renovated 2009), Richards (1930, renovated 2011), McLeod (1936, renovated 2013).
+Many of our existing structures will be replaced, but RMBL is committed to maintaining representative structures from each of the various eras and styles.

 Any date changes that result in a total reduction in length of stay of more than 7 days during the period of June 1 and August 24 will result in a charge of 100% of the lost revenue associated with station fees, laboratory fees, and housing to RMBL (after the 7 days have been subtracted).
-More details on date changes can be found under www.rmbl.org/fees.

 Frequently Asked Questions

 RMBL operates under a permit issued by Gunnison County.
-That permit grants us the right to house 180 people onsite at one time.
+That permit grants us the right to house 180 people on site at one time.
 We can’t house more, even if we have an open bed somewhere.
 If you have a visitor who wants to stay on-site, please submit an Alumni/Guest Registration Form in advance.
 Keep in mind that they or you will be charged for their stay.
 If we discover unregistered visitors, you can be fined and/or asked to leave.
 Go to www.rmbl.org/guests for more information and to fill out the alumni/guest application form.

-Can you have a long-term housing assignment?
-We make housing assignments easier for everybody by allowing long-term scientists and residents, under appropriate circumstances, to stay in the same cabin every year.
+Under the appropriate circumstances, we allow long-term scientists and residents to stay in the same cabin every year.
 One way this happens is de facto; if a scientist has an approved research plan, has been consistently using a cabin every year, and will be out for at least 8 weeks, chances are they will get that cabin again.
 Because space is limited, we are careful to avoid using large cabins capable of housing a family for a single person.
 But as long as space is being used appropriately, we like to leave people in the same place.
 In the absence of a written agreement, however, there is no guarantee of a particular housing situation, regardless of how long someone has been in a cabin.
-Housing assignments are ultimately a judgment call by staff and require consideration of a wide range of factors (see section above).
+Housing assignments are ultimately a judgment call by staff and require consideration of a wide range of factors.